fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 In a [lecture](https://www.youtube.com/watch?v=v2ifWcnQs6) by [Douglas Crockford](https://en.wikipedia.org/wiki/Douglas_Crockford), a well known JavaScript professional, Douglas details the logic the designers and experts of the JavaScript language were forced to use to continually improve and design JavaScript over the years.
 Because so many developers and companies were using JavaScript as soon as it was made available to the public, the designers of the language were not really able to design a language as they would have preferred, but rather, the brains behind JavaScript were forced to channel most of their energies into not breaking every website on the internet while working on introducing newer needed features into the language.

-So in a way, some things about JavaScript [don’t make too much sense](https://medium.com/javascript-non-grata/the-top-10-things-wrong-with-javascript-58f440d6b3d8).
-Regardless of that, for early career devs who want to get hired, JavaScript is a great language to learn because of its usage in the market even though many aspects of the language simply don’t make sense intuitively and can cause great headaches to JavaScript devs.
+So in a way, some things about JavaScript [don’t make too much sense](https://medium.com/javascript-non-grata/the-top-10-things-wrong-with-javascript-58f440d6b3d8) because they were never intentially designed, but rather the language was given broad requirements by every major website in existance at the time.
+Regardless of that, for early career devs who want to get hired, JavaScript is a great language to learn because of its usage in the market even though many aspects of the language simply don’t make sense intuitively and can cause great headaches.

 How could we find out if a website is using JavaScript running in its front end?